SPAE: Semantic Pyramid AutoEncoder for Multimodal Generation with Frozen LLMs: Experimental Results

-To the best of our knowledge, there have been no successful attempts that demonstrate generic image generation capability using a frozen LLM.
-To this end, we define a very simple conditional image generation setup to explore the interpolation capability of LLM, where the conditions are integers from 1 to 9.
-The target images are created with different image transformations, \eg, brightness, contrast, saturation, and color.
-As shown in \cref{fig:tx2im}, images 1-4 and 6-9 are fed as context to produce image 5, where the model interpolates the variable property.

-\paragraph{Image to image denoising generation.} We transition to a more challenging task to generate an image from a condition image. \cref{fig:im2im} demonstrates the conditional image generation tasks, \eg, image outpainting, deblur, inpainting, location translation, rotation, \etc. Note that, in order to generate images for each task, we utilize 10 pairs of in-context denoising examples with corruption rates ranging from 50\% to 20\%, as discussed in \cref{sec:prompting}.
+\paragraph{Conditional image denoising.} To the best of our knowledge, there have been no successful attempts that demonstrate generic image generation capability using a frozen LLM.
+To this end, we define a simpler denoising setup to explore the capability of LLMs. \cref{fig:im2im} demonstrates the conditional image denoising tasks, \eg, image outpainting, deblur, inpainting, location translation, rotation, \etc. Note that, in order to generate images for each task, we utilize 10 pairs of noisy examples with corruption rates ranging from 50\% to 20\%, as discussed in \cref{sec:prompting}.
 The full context, which is omitted in \cref{fig:im2im}, can be found in the Appendix.

 The top rows of \cref{fig:im2im} compare the generation from different decoding strides with the same set of context examples.
-Single-step decoding with infinity stride fails to produce a reasonable image, which marks the significance of our proposed progressive generation technique.
-In the first stage, we observe improved quality with smaller strides down to 4.
-However, stride 1 is suboptimal due to the lost of context.
-In the second stage, since the task is much simpler, most trials produce reasonable images, while we adopt stride 16 to balance between efficiency and quality.
+Single-step decoding with infinity stride fails to produce a reasonable image, which validates the proposed progressive generation approach.

-\paragraph{Generating image and text using a single model.} \cref{fig:im2imtx} shows a task requiring a single LLM to generate both image and text, where it first inpaints the center region of an image using in-context denoising and then creates captions for the generated image.
-Please refer to the Appendix for the complete context inputs.
+In \cref{fig:imagegen_compare}, we qualitatively compare \modelname{} with baseline methods VQGAN and LQAE using the same in-context denoising procedure.
+As shown, VQGAN fails to produce reasonable images, in part because many words in the LLM output are out of its vocabulary.
+LQAE only produces vague object contours but cannot recover any visual details.
+On the contrary, SPAE can generate reasonable images.

-\paragraph{Image to video denoising.} Due to space constraints, we show the resulted videos in the Appendix.
+\paragraph{Conditional video denoising and other tasks.} Due to space constraints, we show the examples in the Appendix.